NVIDIA/NeMo-Framework-Launcher/README.md

 This command will launch the RM inference server on the local computer, using port 5555.
 All the configuration parameters can be modified in the `inference_rm.yaml` file, or by overriding them through the CLI command.
 Ensure `server=True` is set in the configuration of this job to correctly launch the inference server.

-Note: data parallelism is not available for the inference servers, so only a single copy of the model will be available.

 ##### 5.15.2.2 Launching the Initial Policy inference server
 <a id="markdown-launching-the-initial-policy-inference-server" name="launching-the-initial-policy-inference-server"></a>